CultivateHQ/cultivateHQ.com/source/posts/2015-10-18-phoenix-elm-6.md

       li [ class "seat available" ] [ text (toString seat.seatNo) ]
     ```

     We need to pass the address in as the first argument, which has the type `Signal.Address Action`.
 Don't worry too much about what is going on here just now.
 We will cover Signals in more detail later.
-We then add an argument `address` to the `view` function.
+All you need to know for now is that this gives us the "address" that we can send any Actions to from our View.
+StartApp uses this to route these through to our `update` function.
+We then add the argument `address` to the `view` function.

     Our `seatItem` will need to be set up in the same way so we pass the address to the seatItem when we call it `(seatItem address)`.
 This may look a little odd at first, but what we are creating here is a [partial function](https://wiki.haskell.org/Partial_functions).
 In other words, a function where we have already provided one or more of the arguments, but not all of them. `(seatItem address)` returns the `seatItem` function with the first argument `address` pre-filled.
+The List.map function then provides each item in the model (aka the seat) as the second argument.

+## Clicking on a seat

-5. We now have StartApp set up, but it doesn't yet _do_ anything.
-Let's change our view so that we can click on a seat in the browser and have that update the model using our Toggle action.
+We now have StartApp set up, but it doesn't yet _do_ anything.

+1. Let's change our view so that we can click on a seat in the browser and have that update the model using our Toggle action.

     ```haskell
     seatItem : Signal.Address Action -> Seat -> Html